-I really like their multivitamin because it includes 14 strains of probiotics, which is great for boosting the immune system and overall digestive health.
+I really like their multivitamin because it’s a whole food vitamin that includes probiotics, which is great for boosting the immune system and overall digestive health.

 If either of my kids are trying to come down with a cold, I immediately give them Elderberry Syrup, raw unfiltered honey, and lemon water.

 There are a number of other things I do to treat cold symptoms but I will save that for another article.